horeacio/Elastic-Stack-SIEM/README.md

   <li>In the search bar, enter <code>process.args: "namp".</code>
     <img src='https://github.com/horeacio/Elastic-Stack-SIEM/assets/100793672/9e7c215e-1d1e-470c-a9f3-cdd64c142746'>
   </li>
   <li>Click on the three dots to view the details of the log.
-This shows us that this log was generated from the command <code>sudo nmap 10.0.2.15</code> we ran earlier.
+This shows us that this log was generated from the command <code>sudo Nmap 10.0.2.15</code> we ran earlier.
     <img src='https://github.com/horeacio/Elastic-Stack-SIEM/assets/100793672/a25a0c57-eb4b-48b1-928a-8fa651b195a8'>
   </li>
 </ol>